nishabundela14/python-tutorial/README.md

 1. Takes user input and writes it to a file named output.txt.
 2. Then Appends additional data to the same file taken as input.
 3. Reads and displays the final content of the file.

+# Tasks-9

+1. Created a dictionary where student names are keys and their marks are values.
+2. Used Input to input a student's name.
+3.  in operator to check name exist in dictionary
+4. If else displays the corresponding marks or student’s name is not found

+# Tasks-10

+1.  used range for 1 to 10 numbers.
+2.  used slice to extracts the first five elements from the list.
+3.  used reverse() to reverses these extracted elements.
+4. Prints both